smithjosephine/bella/README.md

-PCB in KiCad for muon-tracking for the BELLA Laser Facility, enabling trigger signals for silicon-pixel detector readout
+PCB in KiCad for muon-tracking for the BELLA Laser Facility at LBNL, enabling trigger signals for silicon-pixel detector readout